Austrian found hoarding stolen skulls in home museum

 VIENNA An Austrian man is to be charged with disturbing the peace of the dead after police found 56 skulls and 55 other bones at a museum he had created in his home.

-Police in the province of Burgenland said the relics were taken without authorisation from a church cemetery and had now been returned.
+Police in the province of Burgenland said the relics were taken without authorization from a church cemetery and had now been returned.

 The 47-year-old man, whose name was not immediately released pending his being charged, came to the attention of the police when he tried to sell three skulls and two thigh bones at a flea market, police said.